hturnbull93/bank/README.md

 > So I can keep my money safe,
 > I want to be able to deposit into my account

-Test for Account for a deposit method taking 100 results in a balance of 100.
+Test for Account for a `deposit` method taking 100 results in a balance of 100.
 Red.

-- Added deposit method with amount as param, sets balance to 100 hardcoded.
+- Added `deposit` method with amount as param, sets balance to 100 hardcoded.

 Green.

-Test for Account for a deposit method taking 200 results in a balance of 200.
+Test for Account for a `deposit` method taking 200 results in a balance of 200.
 Red.

-- deposit method sets balance to the amount passed.
+- `deposit` method sets balance to the amount passed.

 Green.

 Test for Account for two deposits, one of 100 and another of 300, results in balance of 400.

-- deposit method uses `+=` instead of just assigning balance with amount
+- `deposit` method uses `+=` instead of just assigning `@balance` with `amount`

 ### Withdrawals